demisto/content/Packs/GSuiteAdmin/Integrations/GSuiteAdmin/GSuiteAdmin_description.md

 # Configure an API account on G Suite Admin
-Configure a Service Account and retrieve its key in JSON format by following the steps mentioned here: [https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount) or in the integration README.
+Configure a service account and retrieve its key in JSON format by following the steps mentioned here: [https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount) or in the integration README.

 Provide at least one of the scopes mentioned for each command.